quilrai/local-agent-gateway/README.md

 - In the app, you can configure a custom chat completions endpoint
 - This feature is useful if you are using your own token with a LLM endpoint, and you want to monitor / control data

+## Detections

+- Block or Redact data going to LLMs automatically with intelligent pattern matching
+- Pre-defined patterns for general use cases (API Keys, credentials, etc)